milesmcc/personal/content/posts/slicing-pi/index.md

 Recall that a [rational number](https://en.wikipedia.org/wiki/Rational_number) is defined as any number that can be expressed as the quotient of two integers --- that is, \\( \frac{p}{q} \\) for any \\(p, q \in \mathbb{Z} \\).
 We now have a way to reason about all rational numbers with arbitrary precision!

 The key idea is that we compute the numerator and denominators separately, shift the numerator by the necessary number of digits (so that our output is another integer), and only _then_ perform the division.
 (The one caveat is that we need to remember where to put the decimal place!)
-Taking a second look at the optimized Chudnovsky algorithm, note that the both the numerator and denominator are just extraordinarily large integers:
+Taking a second look at the optimized Chudnovsky algorithm, note that both the numerator and denominator are just extraordinarily large integers:

 $$ {\displaystyle {\frac {426880{\sqrt {10005}}}{\pi }}=\sum _{q=0}^{\infty }{\frac {(6q)!(545140134q+13591409)}{(3q)!(q!)^{3}\left(-262537412640768000\right)^{q}}}} $$